Israel (State of Israel)

 Old Town of Jerusalem.

-Take a walk through the Old city located around the Dome of the Rock and Western Wall to admire an amazing Arabic architecture and bright yellow colour buildings.
-Google maps might not show tiny streets but there are actually many more pathways in the area.
+Take a walk through the Old City located around the Dome of the Rock and Western Wall to admire amazing Arabic architecture and bright yellow color buildings.
+Google Maps might not show tiny streets but there are actually many more pathways in the area.
 The buildings of the Sanctuary of the Flagellation and the Chapel of the Condemnation are related to the memory of Jesus’ Passion.

 How to get to Bethlehem from Jerusalem.

 It’s very easy to get to Bethlehem from Jerusalem.
 You would need to get to Damascus Gate and take a bus no 231.
 Buses run quite often, as there are many people traveling.
-If you are in the Central Bus Station in Jerusalem you can take local bus no 1 but be prepared it is like it will run late (I waited an hour) and it’s very crowded!
-Bus 231 drives an hour to Bethlehem – the city is on Palestinian side but surprisingly it didn’t drive through any check points.
+If you are at the Central Bus Station in Jerusalem you can take local bus no 1 but be prepared it is like it will run late (I waited an hour) and it’s very crowded!
+Bus 231 drives an hour to Bethlehem – the city is on the Palestinian side but surprisingly it didn’t drive through any checkpoints.

 Christmas Eve in Bethlehem.